bazelbuild/rules_scala/docs/phase_scalafmt.md

 to check the format (without modifying source code).

-The extension provides default configuration, but there are 2 ways to use custom configuration
+The extension provides a default configuration, but there are 2 ways to use a custom configuration:

 - Put `.scalafmt.conf` at the root of your workspace
 - Pass `.scalafmt.conf` in via `scala_toolchains`:

     ```py
+    # MODULE.bazel
+    scala_deps.scalafmt(
+        default_config = "//path/to/my/custom:scalafmt.conf",
+    )

+    # WORKSPACE
     scala_toolchains(
         # Other toolchains settings...
         scalafmt = True,
-        scalafmt_default_config_path = "//path/to/my/custom:scalafmt.conf",
+        scalafmt_default_config = "//path/to/my/custom:scalafmt.conf",
     )
     ```